 Another example of a metabolic disorder is the Copper Storage Disease.
 This hereditary canine condition is medically described as a build-up of copper in your dog's liver, which is commonly observed in Cocker Spaniels.
 As a precautionary measure, they are typically prescribed with a low-copper diet.

-These types of medical conditions are actually one of the very core reasons it is a must that you know everything about your dog's breed.
+These types of medical conditions are actually one of the core reasons it is essential that you know everything about your dog's breed.
 That way, you will be well-informed about any medical conditions your four-legged friend may or may not acquire as he grows old.

 Dogs suffering from an ailment need appropriate food while they're recovering.
 Wet or canned commercial food is typically prescribed when your pet has no appetite.
 Its rich aroma and flavor can entice them to eat.